bayareawebpro/laravel-examples/boilerplate-service-probability.md

 ## Weighted Random Strategy

-Use prediction to guess a result using weighted ratios.
+Guess a random result using weight to favor a specific distribution of outcomes.

 ```php
 $color = RandomWeighted::guess([